Cajac/picoCTF-Writeups/picoCTF_2021/General_Skills/Magikarp_Ground_Mission.md

 To get the last part of the flag just use `cat` as above.

-The complete flag in just a concatenation of all the parts.
+The complete flag is a concatenation of all the parts.